Sleep Apnea Treatment

 • What is sleep apnea?

-3. Complex sleep apnea syndrome.
-Also known as treatment-emergent central sleep apnea occurs when someone has both obstructive sleep apnea and central sleep apnea.
+• Complex sleep apnea syndrome: Also known as treatment-emergent central sleep apnea, this occurs when a person experiences both obstructive and central sleep apnea.

 • What are the signs of sleep apnea?